 Digital Technology in Year 9 develops students' knowledge of computer programming.
 Beginning with event-based programming, students learn and apply coding languages to develop solutions to various problems.
 Students then explore website design principles and work as a group to design their own website.
-The course concludes with an introduction to databases using Microsoft Excel and Infographics.
+The course concludes with an introduction to data analysis using Microsoft Excel and Infographic creation tools.
 Students will learn how companies use data to help meet their objectives, and how to create a data visualisation of their own.